-- Over half of new GymNation members had no prior gym membership 12 months before joining, which emphasises the role of affordable operators in expanding the fitness landscape rather than simply attracting customers from existing providers. - growth phase in the low-cost, high-value gym sector, akin to what the UK saw in 2011.
+- Over half of new GymNation members had no prior gym membership 12 months before joining, which emphasises the role of affordable operators in expanding the fitness landscape rather than simply attracting customers from existing providers. - The Middle East is currently experiencing an early growth phase in the low-cost, high-value gym sector, akin to what the UK saw in 2011.
 During that period, low-cost gym memberships in the UK grew at a CAGR of 39% over eight years, while traditional private gyms saw no net growth.
 Memberships in low-cost gyms increased from 200,000 to 2.8 million, leading to an increase in the UK's gym penetration rate from 11.9% to 15.6%.